WITHOUT ENOUGH GIRLS—WHAT WILL LITTLE BOYS DO?

 A LIGHT AT THE END OF A VERY DARK TUNNEL

-The people can draw attention to the problem, but only Governments can make a problem as serious as Gerdercide go away.
-India already has a Law on the books, all she has to do is summon the courage to enforce it and we understand that process is underway.
+People can draw attention to the problem, but only governments can make a problem as serious as Gendercide go away.
+India has a law on the books, but the country needs to summon the courage to enforce it.
+We understand that process is underway.
 India's large social groups are speaking out more forcefully on the subject as well and many have taken oaths to never engage in this practice again.
-And more than half of India's popular Soap Operas now address some aspect of this complex issue every week.
+Interestingly, more than half of India's popular soap operas now address some aspect of this complex issue every week.
 We are cautiously optimistic about the future.

-It's not easy for either China or India to release information on a subject as sensitive as this and they should be commended for taking this step.
+India and China should be commended for being so forthcoming in releasing this sensitive information.
 Rather than condemn them, at this point in the process we might want focus our energy on encouraging them to continue their efforts to end it.
 One reason to consider some positive reinforcement for this new openness is they aren't alone.
 Centered primarily in Asia other countries with serious male population imbalances are Armenia, Azerbaijan, Georgia, Serbia and Belarus to name a few.
 According to the UN South Korea had a very serious problem at one time, but is now well on their way to having it under control.
 So, it can be done!
 Tom LeDuc